Arctic Marathon - 25 Oct 2025 (AM24)

 Day 10

-While the modern village of Qassiarsuk was founded in 1924, the location has a fascinated and much longer history; it was here that Eric the Red, legendary Norse explorer settled after being banished from Iceland.
+While the modern village of Qassiarsuk was founded in 1924, the location has a fascinating and much longer history; it was here that Eric the Red, a legendary Norse explorer, settled after being banished from Iceland.
 He named the land he discovered ‘Greenland’ to encourage other settlers to follow him – a marketing ploy that has stood for over a thousand years!

 Day 11